yonatankarp/yonatankarp.com/clbddufgw000e08jmfy71eq2k.md

 ### Solution

 This solution here is fairly simple, we can change the window size from `4` to `14`.
-Lets refactor our previous solution to support that:
+Let's refactor our previous solution to support that:

 ```kotlin
 private fun solve(windowSize: Int) =